ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 addresses.
 At the time of writing, the application could be found at [](https://standards.ieee.org/products-programs/regauth/).

-A better solution is to obtain a 47-bit cryptographic quality random number and use it as the low 47 bits of the node ID, with the least significant bit of the first octet of the node ID set to one.
+A better solution is to obtain a 47-bit cryptographic-quality random number and use it as the low 47 bits of the node ID, with the least significant bit of the first octet of the node ID set to one.
 This bit is the unicast/multicast bit, which will never be set in IEEE 802